aanon4/homebridge-fujitsu/README.md

 # homebridge-fujitsu-smart
 ## Homebridge plug in for Fujistu Mini Split with smart temperature support using Xiaomi sensors.

+This started life as an extension to the current mini-split module but with fan control, and rapidly got out of hand ...

 **Warning** this plugin this is currently experimental, use at your own risk!
+It will probably burn your house down.

 ![UI](./assets/ui.png)